Cockle Creek Precinct

 HCCDC’s role is to manage the land and its future development as a commercial, industrial and housing centre in the region.

-We will work with Government’s Waste Assets Management Corporation (WAMC), which will manage the environmental requirements with regulatory oversight from the NSW Environment Protection Authority.
+We are working with Government’s Waste Assets Management Corporation (WAMC), who are managing the environmental requirements of the land with regulatory oversight from the NSW Environment Protection Authority.

 *See detailed precinct map below

 As the land owners, we are working closely with interested and future stakeholders to realise the economic and social opportunities for the area.

 This includes working with companies such as Green Capital Group as permitted by the Lake Macquarie Smelter Site (Perpetual Care of Land) Act 2019 as they were in negotiations before the Act commenced.

 We are liaising with companies including Costco and IKEA to establish potential economic opportunities.
 We also work closely with a number of government departments including Transport for NSW, Department of Planning and Environment and the EPA as well as Lake Macquarie City Council who is playing an active role in the precinct’s revitalisation.

 Lake Macquarie City Council recently commenced work on the extension of Munibung Road connecting Booloaroo to Cardiff and facilitating the development of more than 800 new homes and 20 hectares of commercial land.